 There are different ways you can do it.
 For example, you can purchase a hypoxic training mask (NOT the altitude masks that just restrict air intake) for stationary exercise.
 You can place a hypoxic tent over your bed to get the benefits of longer term passive exposure.
 Or you can train mask-free in a simulated altitude gym – like what we offer here at Altitude Athletic Training.
 Read more about the science and benefits of the different types of altitude training and exposures here.

 And if you’re wondering what to expect from a pricing perspective, in most cases you will most certainly be paying less for simulated altitude training at home than the altitude camp comparison.
-For instance, a three month membership at Altitude with personalized fitness programming, unlimited facility access and fitness testing will cost you $300 CAD per month, or $900 in total.
+For instance, a three month membership at Altitude with personalized fitness programming, unlimited facility access and fitness testing will cost you $400 CAD per month.
 Check out the membership details here.
 This would be a great (and more cost effective) alternative for those of us who don’t quite have the funds (or time) to jet off for a run in the mountains.